cnshing/nixos-livecd/docs/configuration.md

 # Configuration

-The following document describes all the relevant configuration, preferences, and look-and-feel of the LiveCD.
+The following document describes all the high level configurations of the liveCD.

 ## AppImages

 AppImages will replace packages not available in nixOS in the `$HOME/AppImages` directory.

 Managing and integrating these AppImages into the desktop environment will be up to [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) Lite, where it will be configured to look for `$HOME/AppImages`.
 The AppImageLauncher AppImage wil also be placed in the same directory.

-It should be trivial to make a nixOS equivalent package of any AppImages via [appimageTools](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-appimageTools).
-The only problem is that the cost of maintaining each AppImage grows faster than the benefit of integrating each one, resulting in a large increase of complexity.
-Our AppImageLauncher method on the other hand only requires you to place the AppImage under the directory and periodically open the tool to integrate the AppImages.

 ## Audio Effects